avg-coder-sms/DSAI-3202-LABS/ANSWERS.md

 ## Observations & Analysis

 1. **Identical Performance Across All Explorers**
    Every explorer completed the maze using exactly **1279 moves** with **0 backtracks**.
-This consistency indicates that the static maze is deterministic and the algorithm used (likely the right-hand rule) follows a fixed path regardless of the process or ID.
+This consistency indicates that the static maze is deterministic and the algorithm used (the right-hand rule) follows a fixed path regardless of the process or ID.

 2. **No Backtracking Observed**
    The lack of any backtracking implies:
    - The path does not require the explorer to return on its steps.
-   - The right-hand rule or wall-following strategy is highly effective in this specific maze configuration.
+   - The right-hand rule is highly effective in this specific maze configuration.

 3. **Negligible Time Differences**
    All runs were completed in **~0.00s**, with only one showing a marginal difference of **0.01s**.
 This likely reflects minor variations in task scheduling rather than any actual computational difference.

-4. **Deterministic vs. Random Mazes**
-   This test was run on a **static maze**, where the layout and solution path are fixed.
-In a **random maze**, explorers may produce different move counts and backtracking behavior due to path variations and decision branches.

 ---